khushi0117/Heart_Disease_Prediction_using_ML/README.md

 ---

+## Conclusion:
-## Conclusion: Logistic Regression delivered the highest accuracy and was selected as the final model.
+Logistic Regression delivered the highest accuracy and was selected as the final model.
 Other models performed slightly lower but still demonstrated promising predictive capabilities.

-## 📂 Repository Structure